AweSamDood/passthebytes-tools/README.md

 # PassTheBytes Tools

 A collection of useful web-based tools for file conversion and processing, containerized with Docker for easy deployment.
+The full source code is available on [GitHub](https://github.com/AweSamDood/passthebytes-tools).

+## Your Privacy is Our Priority

+We are deeply committed to protecting your privacy.
+This service is designed with a "privacy-first" approach, meaning:

+-   **We collect absolutely no data.** No logs, no analytics, no tracking.
+Your activity is your own.
+-   **All uploaded files are temporary and instantly deleted.** Files are held in memory only for the duration of the processing task.
+The moment the task is complete (or fails), the file is permanently erased from the server.
+-   **No user accounts are required.** You can use all tools anonymously without signing up.
+-   **The code is fully open-source.** You can inspect the code on [GitHub](https://github.com/AweSamDood/passthebytes-tools) to verify our privacy claims for yourself.

+We believe that you have the right to use online tools without compromising your privacy.

 ## Features